 Working with global, regional, national and sub-national partners, MCHIP:

-- Provides practical, field-oriented technical analysis and support;
+- Provided practical, field-oriented technical analysis and support;

-- Shares information and best practices in the field of immunization with countries and partners; and
+- Shared information and best practices in the field of immunization with countries and partners; and

-- Aims to strengthen health systems by building local capacity to offer effective and sustainable vaccination services.
+- Aimed to strengthen health systems by building local capacity to offer effective and sustainable vaccination services.

-MCHIP also provides technical support to routine immunization (RI) systems to sustain mortality reduction gains achieved through campaigns and to serve as a platform for effective introduction of new, lifesaving vaccines.
+MCHIP also provided technical support to routine immunization (RI) systems to sustain mortality reduction gains achieved through campaigns and to serve as a platform for effective introduction of new, lifesaving vaccines.

-How does MCHIP Immunization address equity and community?
+How did MCHIP Immunization address equity and community?

-MCHIP focuses on strengthening routine immunization (RI) services at national and sub-national levels to identify and reach the unreached.
-MCHIP works with countries to identify and prioritize low-performing populations and operationalize the Reaching Every District (RED) approach.
-This approach involves the following five components:
+MCHIP focused on strengthening routine immunization (RI) services at national and sub-national levels to identify and reach the unreached.
+MCHIP worked with countries to identify and prioritize low-performing populations and operationalize the Reaching Every District (RED) approach.
+This approach involved the following five components: